-Project adjustments related to the schedule of allocations may be considered at other times of the year as noted in Policy #5.
+Project adjustments may be considered at other times of the year as well.

 During the annual adjustment process, staff will work with current project sponsors to review the project status and additional funding needs of projects with some prior year allocation.
 The TTC will review this information and, where additional funds are requested, will make a recommendation to the RVTPO Policy Board.